 Through the years, the District has provided grant funding to local communities to support residential solid waste reduction programs.
 Grants have included: the Residential Recycling Grant; the Capital Equipment and Projects Grant; and the Buy Recycled Grant.
-Currently, the only grant funding available is the Residential Recycling Grant.
+Currently, the only grant funding available is the Residential Recycling Per Capita Incentive Grant.

 Residential Recycling Grant

 - Every local government entity, along with Bowling Green State University (BGSU), is eligible to receive support for an ongoing residential recycling collection program.
 The amount of funds awarded is based on the current federal census for the respective jurisdictions and the on-campus student population for BGSU.
-The amount awarded is currently set at $1.00 per person.
+The District currently provides $1.00 per person for drop-off programs and $1.50 per person for curbside programs (non-subscription).

 - Local governments may combine their funds to pay for services (example: A village and two or three townships may combine to pay a group to collect recyclables at a central drop-off point).